Electrical HAZOP

 Risk Matrix Application in Electrical HAZOP

-A qualitative or semi-quantitative risk matrix is used to categorize risks and guide action priorities.
+A qualitative or semi-quantitative risk matrix is used to categorize risks and prioritize mitigation actions.
+This ensures consistency in decision-making and helps management allocate resources effectively toward high-risk issues.

 Prioritization of Actions